lsouth/KnapsackAlgorithm/README.md

 had a bit of a different structure than Laura's.
 I also created more test files (2000, 3000, 4000, and 100000 pairs) to use to plot the complexity of our code.
 The graph I constructed then went into the report to help the visualization of the effect that increasing the number of pairs has on our code.

+November 1: Laura

+I made quite a bit of progress tonight on the recursive space-efficient implementation of the Knapsack algorithm.
+I wrote code to build the small tables, select the proper cut points, and recurse accordingly.
+I'm still having some trouble getting the algorithm to actually select the right element, but I think that I completed a lot of the necessary helper functions.